jeannie2/volunteering-frontend/readme.md

 # Volunteering opportunities for web developers

-A simple web scraping project using data from various volunteering platforms
+A simple web scraping project displaying data from various volunteering platforms (opportunities for web developers).
+Users can also click each item to learn more

 ## Technologies